 Born and raised in Perth Amboy, NJ, Madeline was inspired by the many women in her life who made magic in the kitchen.
 A loud and proud Dominican woman, Madeline was born feet-first and determined to change the world.
 Before incorporating Earth, Wind & Fuego, Madeline worked in human services for 14 years in different capacities, starting as an administrative assistant for a local not-for-profit social justice organization and advancing into managerial roles in health care reform, advocacy, reproductive health and justice, and gender violence.
 If ever a time when Madeline’s chef hat comes “off”, she enjoys more cooking, spending time with loved ones, travel and especially writing.
 She is a poet, adult romance & erotica writer, and comedienne and has shared her work at venues such as The Falcon, The Wherehouse, The Cunneen-Hackett Arts Center and 2 Alices Coffee Lounge.
 Madeline is a member of the Evolving Wordsmiths and has participated in the recitation of Poet Gold’s “Poughkeepsie Project, Poetically”(2016) at Barnes & Noble.
 Henriquez is currently working on a new comedy set titled “Mami raised me Catholic but I chose to be a nasty woman”.

-A native New Yorker born and raised, Manny is a Vietnam Era Veteran, proud father of five, artist and a musician.
-He is a Dutchess Community College graduate earning an Associates in Liberal Arts and is a Certified Auto Mechanic and Machinist through BOCES.
+A native New Yorker born and raised, Manny is a Vietnam Era Veteran, proud father of five, grandfather and musician.
+He is a Dutchess Community College graduate, earning an Associates in Liberal Arts and is a Certified Auto Mechanic and Machinist through DC BOCES.
 Manny works with YER Stage Productions as a stage builder and soundboard operator.
 He plays at open mics in the Poughkeepsie area as often as possible including at Earth, Wind & Fuego’s monthly Fiesta Friday event.
 He enjoys volunteering and giving back to the community.
 Manny was the first graduate of Hudson River Housing’s Employment Assistance Training Station (EATS) Program with Earth, Wind & Fuego.
 Upon completion of the program, Manny was hired as a Prep Cook in April 2018.
 Shortly upon hire, he completed the NYS Safe Serve Alcohol Training and now serves as in-house Bartender.
 He continues to excel in this role, providing training and mentorship to new team members as well other functions to support the continued success of the company.
 He is currently training for a managerial position.

 “Inspired by their Mission statement I enjoy the work, well being, camaraderie and all around Good Feelings and reactions with customers and staff.
 Life is Good.” – Manny